 Mice and rats are widespread throughout North America.
-They both breed year round, with mice having about eight litters of four to seven young annually and rats producing twenty young each year.
-Both rats and mice are nocturnal.
-Mice can enter holes the size of a dime, and rats can enter holes the size of a quarter.
+They both breed year-round, with mice having about eight litters of four to seven young annually, and rats producing about twenty young each year.
+Both rats and mice are nocturnal and can enter dwellings through tiny spaces — mice can squeeze through holes the size of a dime and rats through holes the size of a quarter.

-There are two kinds of mice that are likely to cause problems for homeowners, native mice like the white-footed mouse and deer mouse (more common in rural areas) and the house mouse (anywhere there are buildings).
-Exclusion techniques are the same for all of these mice.
-House mice prefer to live in comfortable areas between walls, behind appliances, and in unused drawers, and often the only sign of them is their small droppings the size and shape of grains of rice or any gnawed food items.
+Two kinds of mice are most likely to cause problems for homeowners: native mice including the white-footed mouse and deer mouse (more common in rural areas), and the house mouse (anywhere there are buildings).
+House mice prefer to live in comfortable areas between walls, behind appliances, and in unused drawers.
+Often the only sign of them is their small droppings (the size and shape of grains of rice) or any gnawed food items.
 Native mice will often seek the shelter of homes in early fall or winter.
-Mice are omnivorous, preferring grains and seeds, and can live without water if the food they eat is moist.
+All mice are omnivorous, preferring grains and seeds, and can live without water if the food they eat is moist.

 POSSIBLE CONFLICTS & SOLUTIONS

 The most common problems resulting from rats and mice are contamination of human food sources from urine and feces, and possible gnawing damage to electrical wiring.
-With both mouse and rat problems, it is important to locate and eliminate their food and shelter sources, and then permanently exclude them.
-Here are some suggestions:
+With both mouse and rat conflicts, it is important to locate and eliminate their food and shelter sources, and then permanently exclude them.

-- After cleaning areas well and removing old woodpiles, ground cover, and trash, rats can be excluded using heavy 1/4 inch hardware cloth or heavy-gauge screening.
+- After cleaning areas well and removing old woodpiles, ground cover, and trash, rats can be excluded using heavy 1/4-inch hardware cloth or heavy-gauge screening.
 Check all accessible areas such as heating vents and the openings where electrical or utility lines enter a building.
-Indoor holes in walls and floors can be sealed with caulking and foam sealants, however, because rats can chew through these materials, they need to be combined with copper wire mesh or aluminum window screening.
+Indoor holes in walls and floors can be sealed with caulking and foam sealants; however, rats can chew through these materials, so they need to be combined with copper wire mesh or aluminum window screening.
 If a rat has an obvious exit-way, place food outside of it for them, and seal the hole after the animals have left.
 When rat infestation is a problem around buildings, blocking the foundation with a hardware cloth or a concrete L-shaped footer can prevent burrowing.
 Be sure to bury the footer at least a foot deep and extend it at a 90 degree angle outward for another foot.

 PUBLIC HEALTH CONCERNS